aeharding/sevenhills/src/specials.md

 ## Special offers 💰🎟

 We currently don't have any special offers!
-Please check back regularly for some sweet deals.
+Please check back regularly for some great deals.